Darabad, Tehran

 Darabad is a former village and a summit on the slopes of the Alborz mountain range to the northeast of Tehran, which has become part of the Greater Tehran area as a result of rapid expansion of the Tehran metropolis.
 Many people use Darabad as the starting point for hiking the southern slopes of Alborz, especially in the summer.

 Museum of Wildlife Natural Monuments of Iran

 The Museum of Wildlife and Natural Monuments of Iran is one of the museums of Tehran province.
 It is located at the beginning of Darabad and Ajudanieh streets in Museum Street.
-Its location was one of the palaces of Princess Fatemeh Pahlavi, which was built for guests but was never used, and after the revolution, with changes for public use, it became a museum focused on the nature of Iran.
+Its location was one of the palaces of Princess Fatemeh Pahlavi, which was built for guests but never used, and after the 1979 Iranian Revolution, with changes for public use, it became a museum focused on the nature of Iran.
 This museum was inaugurated in 1993 by the Municipality of Tehran.
 The museum has a two floors building with 2500 square meters of infrastructure on a land area of 12,000 square meters, and has several sections, which are: